mstepanyak/Presentations/README.md

-# List of my presentations and activities
+# Below are some of my presentations and activities

 Presentation materials for technical talks that I presented in various conferences, meetups, and user groups, etc.
 <br>